-Zangi is a classic dish at Japanese Izakaya pubs and diners (Teishokuya) in Hokkaido.
-These tasty delights are commonly chunks of chicken flavored with soy sauce and other ingredients, then coated with potato starch and deep fried.
-In recent years there are zangi that use new ingredients such as octopus and oyster.
+Zangi is a classic fried chicken dish at Japanese Izakaya pubs and diners in Hokkaido.
+These tasty delights are commonly chunks of chicken flavored with soy sauce and other ingredients, then coated with potato starch and deep-fried.

 Follow as we find the roots of zangi, at Torimatsu - the place that started this treat!